shreesagarwani/Barcode_and_QR-code/README.md

 # Barcode_and_QR-code
 We will walk you through how to make a barcode and Qr code reader with Python and Machine Learning.
-This is a great machine learning task to get started with computer vision.
+This is a great machine learning task to get started with the computer vision.

 Barcodes and QR codes are very cool and interesting because they store information in a different format.
 The fun part about them is that we can’t tell what they are storing until we analyze them.